CANADA FX DEBT-C$ touches 3-week high as markets bask in QE2

 By Claire Sibonney

-TORONTO, Nov 4 (Reuters) - Canada's dollar firmed against a battered greenback on Thursday as riskier assets rallied on the Federal Reserve's pledge of more monetary stimulus, but weak data and a blocked Potash Corp (POT.TO: Quote) bid kept parity out of reach.
+TORONTO, Nov 4 (Reuters) - Canada's dollar firmed against a battered greenback on Thursday as riskier assets rallied on the Federal Reserve's pledge of more monetary stimulus, but weak data and a blocked Potash Corp (POT.TO) bid kept parity out of reach.

 The Fed on Wednesday said it would spend $600 billion buying longer-term Treasury bonds as part of a renewed quantitative easing program to boost the economy's recovery, but the initial market reaction was anticlimactic.